islavisual/CarouselMenu/README.md

-# CarouselMenu
+# CarouselMenu 1.0
-Plugin to create navigation menus with carousel effect
+Plugin to create navigation menus with carousel effect.

 Install
 =======